jon-adams/optimus-prime/README.md

 * ✓ TDD test setup
 * ✓ implement basic/brute force prime number
 * ✓ throw in faster Sieve of Eratosthenes implementation
-* for fun, throw in some parallelization so it uses more than one CPU core
+* for fun, maybe throw in some parallelization so it uses more than one CPU core?